Home Breaking News Milwaukee Public Museum Is $107 Million Short Just Months From Groundbreaking

 That means the museum has only raised $43 million in private donations, leaving them $107 million short in the donations needed for their $240 million project cost estimate, presuming they get the federal money.

-Milwaukee public museum
+milwaukee public museum

-Milwaukee public museum’s estimate of private donations raised.
+Milwaukee Public Museum’s estimate of private donations raised.

 “To make this bold vision for our children, our communities, and our future a reality, we are seeking to raise $150 million in private philanthropic support, which will complement $90 million in anticipated government funding, the museum’s website says.